 Look at that beautiful orange color!

-Set aside, you want a scant cup and a half.
+Set aside, you want a scant (which means, not quite full) cup and a half.

-Add your sugar to the bowl of a mixer.
+Add your all natural sugar to the bowl of a stand or hand mixer.

 Start mixing on low, then once incorporated, turn to about medium and mix until lighter in color and frothy, about 2 minutes.